Intersectionality: Other fields

-Intersectionality has also been used in critical animal studies and ecofeminist literature, particularly in considering how our treatment of animals and the natural environment has an impact upon people.
+Intersectionality has also been used in critical animal studies and ecofeminist literature, particularly in considering how our treatment of animals and the natural environment affects people.
 For example, factory farming can be understood not just as an issue of animal welfare but also as an issue of environmental justice, workers' rights, and public health which may disproportionately impact marginalized communities and peoples.

 Responses

 Academic

 A crowd of people in a Black Lives Matter protest in 2015.
-The main focus is four black women, one holding a sign.
+The main focus is four Black women, one holding a sign.

 Many feminists have positively engaged with the idea of intersectionality.
 Black feminists, in particular, suggest that an understanding of intersectionality is a vital element of gaining political and social equity and improving the societal structures that oppress individuals.
-Beverly Guy-Sheftall says, "black women experience a special kind of oppression and suffering in this country which is racist, sexist, and classist because of their dual race and gender identity and their limited access to economic resources".
+Beverly Guy-Sheftall says, "Black women experience a special kind of oppression and suffering in this country which is racist, sexist, and classist because of their dual race and gender identity and their limited access to economic resources".
 Stephanie A. Shields says that each part of someone's identity "serve as organizing features of social relations, mutually constitute, reinforce, and naturalize one another".
 Shields says that one aspect cannot exist individually, rather it "takes its meaning as a category in relation to another category."

 Some scholars suggest intersectionality is often weaponized against other forms of feminism.
 Barbara Tomlinson, of the Department of Feminist Studies at University of California, Santa Barbara, has been critical of the applications of intersectional theory to attack other ways of feminist thinking.
 Downing says intersectionality, seen through the framework of Andrea Dworkin's class-based radical feminism, focuses too much on group identities and interests over individuality, leading to simplistic analysis and inaccurate assumptions about how a person's values and attitudes are determined.
 Iris Marion Young suggests that differences must be acknowledged in order to find unifying social justice issues that create coalitions that aid in changing society for the better.
 More specifically, this relates to the ideals of the National Council of Negro Women (NCNW).

-Scholar Jennifer Nash says that, using an Afropessimist framework, intersectionality may flatten the unique experiences of blackness and gender by treating different forms of identity as equivalent.
-Nash also criticizes the superficial use of intersectionality by some institutions without addressing systematic inequalities.
+Scholar Jennifer Nash says that, using an Afropessimist framework, intersectionality may flatten the unique experiences of Blackness and gender by treating different forms of identity as equivalent.
+Nash also criticizes the superficial use of intersectionality by some institutions without addressing systemic inequalities.